raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Playdate:
 - In Jukebox, going back from the Slide menu will no longer play an extra sound effect
 - Added badge icons for locked and unlocked achievements
+- Adjusted kerning on big timer number font to better match with PC version
 - Fixed bug where locking and unlocking the console during an active game may crash the system
 - Fixed bug where exiting the High Scores screen before scores could finish loading would crash the game
 - Fixed bug where "Can't clear the mission in this state!" error in Mission Command wouldn't get properly localized
 - Cleaned up Time Attack seed input behavior in Mission Command (less crashes?)
+- Increased rate at which achievement status is checked during the game (should result in more consistency)
+- Removed dependence on Tanuk library for secret sequence
+- Fixed up mission completion achievement criteria to be more consistent with the game itself
 - Fixed bug where in Mission Command, extra numbers inputted into the Time Attack seed wouldn't get lopped off properly
 - Fixed bug where hitting Slide menu options with the keyboard open in Mission Command would cause all manner of issues
 - Adjusting HEXA match speed back down to match with the PC's more accurate timers in 2.3.0